Araxeus/ScreenshotZ/README.md

      - App can directly capture to saved/default directory when launched with @arg[-capture] (doesnt open the whole program)

-     Adding @arg[-crop] ontop of it will also launch the crop UI (-crop is bugged in v1.1 but will be fixed in the next version)
+     Adding @arg[-crop] ontop of it will also launch the crop UI (-crop is bugged in v1.1)

      for example in cmd: "java -jar ScreenshotZ-v1-jar-with-dependencies.jar -capture -crop"